 BPMN 2.0 depicts four element types for business process diagrams:

 Events: Triggers that start, modify, or complete processes, such as receiving a message or escalating an issue

 Activities: Tasks performed by people or systems.
 These can also include subprocesses, loops, compensations, multiple instances, and so on

 Gateways: Decision points that can adjust paths.
 For example, a single decision could cause a process to go down Path A or Path B, leading to very different endpoints.
 Types include inclusive, parallel, and exclusive gateways

 Sequence flow: The order of activities to be performed

 Message flow: Messages that flow across pools or organizational boundaries

-Associates: Artefacts or text within an event, activity, or gateway
+Associates: Artifacts or text within an event, activity, or gateway

 Pools and swimlanes: